sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 The maximum request body size to accept in bytes including while streaming.
 Defaults to 512kb.
 You can disable this option with a value of 0 and implement a custom check in [`handle`](hooks#server-hooks-handle) if you need something more advanced.

+### `CERT_PATH`, `CERT_KEY_PATH`, and `HTTPS_PORT`:
+By default, the server only listens for plain HTTP requests.
+To enable an additional HTTPS endpoint, you must provide the `CERT_PATH` and `CERT_KEY_PATH` environment variables pointing to a file containing a valid certificate and a file containing its associated private key respectively, both in the PEM format.
+The files are read once on startup, so if the contents of the files change, the app will need to be restarted.

+The default port that will be used for the HTTPS endpoint is 3001.
+You can customize this via the `HTTPS_PORT` environment variable.

+### `NO_HTTP2`:
+By default, the HTTPS endpoint will support HTTP/2 as well as HTTP/1.1.
+If, for some reason, supporting HTTP/2 isn't desirable, you can disable it by setting the `NO_HTTP2` environment variable to a non-empty value (e.g. `1`).

+### `ONLY_HTTPS`:
+If you only need an HTTPS endpoint and want to opt out of the default plain HTTP one, you can do so by setting the `ONLY_HTTPS` environment variable to a non-empty value (e.g. `1`).

 ## Options

 The adapter can be configured with various options: